Flower Power

 A Wildflower Walk on Tejon Ranch

-This sea of wildflowers has you starring in your own Technicolor dream.
-The sprawling Tejon Ranch is set on 270,000 acres north of Santa Clarita and south of Bakersfield, incorporating parts of the San Joaquin and Antelope Valleys and the Tehachapi Mountains.
-It is private land,
+Sprawling Tejon Ranch is on 270,000 acres north of Santa Clarita and south of Bakersfield, incorporating parts of the San Joaquin and Antelope Valleys, and the Tehachapi Mountains.
+It is private land, but the Tejon Ranch Conservancy holds guided wildflower viewings (limited in size), and other interesting events throughout the year.

 Read the full story